Don't miss out – February 22nd Open Day

 You may take a year-long placement either after year 2 or year 3 of your study.
 See our placements section for further details.

-This module will build on the skills you acquired when undertaking a Research Methods and Professional Practice module and from the knowledge gained throughout the course to date.
-Further development of analysis, critical thinking and scientific literary style will be promoted.
-You will pursue areas of individual interest in the subject area appropriate to your target award and have the opportunity of gaining increased theoretical and practical knowledge in a chosen specialist field.
-You will gain individual research experience in an area that may provide future employment opportunities.
-Personal responsibility for your own learning through self-directed study and supervised preparation will be fostered.
-This is an integral part of the degree programme, furthering the development of skills in critical analysis and reflection.
+You will be enabled to pursue areas of individual interest in the subject area appropriate to your target award and will have the opportunity of gaining increased theoretical and practical knowledge in a chosen specialist field.
+Individual research experience will be gained in an area that may provide future employment opportunities.
+Personal responsibility for own learning through self-directed study and supervised preparation will be fostered.
+It is an integral part of the degree programme, furthering the development of skills in critical analysis and reflection.

 Year 4 - Applied Biomedical only